Adah Isaacs Menken: Literary career

 Menken wanted to be known as a writer, but her work was overshadowed by her sensational stage career and private and public life.
 In total, she published about 20 essays, 100 poems and a book of her collected poems, from 1855 to 1868; the book was published posthumously.
 Her work was not received well by contemporary critics.
-George Merriam Hyde, one of the most respected critics of his day, refused to critique Menken's work, saying (privately) that "it would be an insult to himself and his profession".
-Van Wyck Brooks joked (in public) that "her work is the best example of unintentional wit and accidental humour".
+George Merriam Hyde, one of the most respected critics of his day, refused to critique Menken's work, saying privately that "it would be an insult to himself and his profession".
+Van Wyck Brooks publicly joked that "her work is the best example of unintentional wit and accidental humour".

 Her early work was devoted to family and romance.
 After her marriage to Menken and her study of Judaism, her poetry and essays for years into the 1860s featured Jewish themes.
 After her marriage and divorce from Heenan and meeting with writers in New York, she changed her style, adopting some influence from Walt Whitman.
 She was said to be the "first poet and the only woman poet before the twentieth century" to follow his lead in using free verse.
 The New York Times reported that Walt Whitman had disassociated himself from Menken's work, implying he thought little of it.

 Beginning in New York, her poetry expressed a wider range of emotions related to relationships, sexuality, and also about women's struggle to find a place in the world.
 Her collection Infelicia went through several editions and was in print until 1902.
 In the late nineteenth century, critics were hard on women writers, and Menken's public notoriety caused even more critical scrutiny of her poems.
 Later critics (such as A. R. Lloyd in his book, The Great Prize Fight and Graham Gordon in his book Master of the Ring) generally dismiss her work as being devoid of talent.
 Admirers included Christina Rossetti and Joaquin Miller.